cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 - `paths`: An array of allowed destination paths.
 - `description`:

-The following steps will create one rule of each type, FQDN and CIDR.
+The following steps create one FQDN rule and one CIDR rule.

 1. First, create a YAML manifest for a FQDN-based rule.
 This example, adds egress to a Google Cloud Platform (GCP) storage bucket.